Lil Wayne & Chris Brown Drug Investigation: Breezy Denies Involvement, Calls Rumors ‘Bull****’

 Lil Wayne and Chris Brown have reportedly found themselves at the center of a federal drug investigation involving a Miami music producer by the name of Harrison Garcia, also known as “Cuban Harry,” after investigators say that they have obtained evidence indicating that Garcia sold drugs to Wayne and Breezy on at least one occasion.

-The investigation into Chris Brown and Lil Wayne’s association with Cuban Harry began after Homeland Security investigators were able to obtain text messages and wire transfers between Garcia and the two musicians that reportedly indicate that the duo purchased “lean,” “narcotics,” and “other drugs” from the music producer, the Miami Herald reports.
+The investigation into Chris Brown and Lil Wayne’s association with Cuban Harry began after Homeland Security investigators were able to obtain text messages and wire transfers between Garcia and the two musicians that reportedly indicate that the duo purchased “lean,” “narcotics,” and “other drugs” from the music producer, the Miami Herald reported.

 According to investigators, Garcia, who is currently on trial for federal drug charges, received a $15,000 wire transfer from Chris Brown in 2016 that was allegedly used to obtain “lean” and other drugs before going on to brag about the money made from the deal to a woman via text message.

-TMZ reports that Garcia exchanged texts with a woman regarding the hefty deposit Brown placed in his account, sharing a screenshot of the wire transfer from Breezy before telling the woman, “Look who put money [in] my account.”
+TMZ reported that Garcia exchanged texts with a woman regarding the hefty deposit Brown placed in his account, sharing a screenshot of the wire transfer from Breezy before telling the woman, “Look who put money [in] my account.”

 After the woman asked what the money from Chris Brown was for, Garcia reportedly replied with several smiling-face emojis before writing, “Drugs…lean and s***.”